 Qohelet admonishes us to accept the good along with the bad (v.
 14), because God has ordained both (cf. Job 2: 10).
 Besides, nothing God has bent can be straightened anyway, and there is nothing we can do about it (v.
 13; cf. 1: 15).
-The additional advice is that we should submit to the sovereign purpose of God in our lives (cf. 3: 14), but he does not tell us here to be "happy" in the day of "adversity", but in the day of "prosperity".
+The additional advice is that we should submit to the sovereign purpose of God in our lives (cf. 3: 14).
+However, Qohelet does not tell us here to be "happy" in the day of "adversity", but in the day of "prosperity".
 For the former, we can grab whatever happiness we can; for the latter, we must simply accept it and go on with life.
 God has so ordered providence that He conceals what He plans for man's existence and does not allow him to understand His overall plan (v.
 14b).
 We have little evidence from other parts of his autobiography that Qohelet is consistently happy to rest in the providence of God, although he does so in the carpe diem sections and the end of the book.
-There are times when he reveals a certain degree of frustration in God's providence, and it would be presumptuous to believe that he had now turned a corner and was resting in it.
-This conclusion is warranted from the remarks immediately following in vv.
-15-18.
+There are times when he reveals a certain degree of frustration in God's providence, and it would be presumptuous to believe that he